 Xian, located in central China, is a city with a rich history and cultural heritage.
 As one of the oldest cities in China, it is home to many historic landmarks and ancient relics.
 In this article, you’ll discover some of the best things to do in Xian.

-Best Things to do in Xian
+Best Things to Do in Xian China

-1. Cycle Around the City Walls
+3. Cycle Around the City Wall of Xian

 The centre of the old city is surrounded by 14km of 12-metre-high walls.
 Punctuated by grand gates at the north and south ends, this is one of the Xian attractions that is not to be missed!